• Menu

 Reading Time: 5 minutes

 The question of WHEN during the year is the optimal time to look for buyers is a common one.
-This question comes up especially often this time of year.
-Around the beginning of the fourth quarter, most sellers have good visibility to their year-end numbers, or at least better than they did a quarter ago.
+This question comes up especially often around the beginning of the fourth quarter.
+At that time, most sellers have good visibility to their year-end numbers, or at least better than they did a quarter ago.
 And, if the results are positive, it then prompts them to want to take action and possibly get a deal done by the end of the year.
-So, I get the calls from prospective sellers asking me if I can find them a buyer and possible close by year-end.
+So, I get the calls from prospective sellers asking me if I can find them a buyer and possibly close by year-end.

-According to my recent conversation with Peter Conzola, Business Development at Staple Street Capital, as well as other Private Equity firms and strategic buyers, the fourth quarter is all about getting what is in the pipeline closed.
+According to my recent conversation with Peter Conzola, Business Development at Staple Street Capital, as well as other private equity firms and strategic buyers, the fourth quarter is all about getting what is in the pipeline closed.
 Unfortunately, there is very little bandwidth to look at new deals.
-So, if you don’t have a buyer already interested, this is probably the worst time of year to go to market.
+So, if you don’t have a buyer already interested, fall is probably the worst time of year to go to market.

 Let me explain the ideal buying timeline using this timeline below: